titus-pinta-archive/ictp/README.md

 _python main.py -h_ for help

 _python main.py --optim 'ARGD1'_    for different optimiser

 _python main.py --lr '0.01'_    for different learning rates

 _python main.py --optim ARGD1 --lr 0.000001_    to combine all

+All options are presented in the help menu

+All options can be combined in order to produce the exact desired behaviour

 ## Stop